-In particular, the Plan of Management and licence conditions will serve to mitigate any potential negative impacts
+The Plan of Management and licence conditions will serve to mitigate any potential negative impacts.

-Conditions considered by the ILGA delegate DF20/008331
+Conditions considered by the ILGA delegate

-All requests to impose conditions on the licence are reviewed on a case by case basis and a merit-based assessment is conducted.
+All requests to impose conditions on the licence are reviewed on a case-by-case basis and a merit-based assessment is conducted.